QubesOS/qubes-doc/user/templates/minimal-templates.md

 ## Passwordless root

-It is an intentional design choice for [Passwordless Root Access in VMs](/doc/vm-sudo/) to be optional in Minimal TemplateVMs.
+It is an intentional design choice for [Passwordless Root Access in VMs](/doc/vm-sudo/) to be optional in Minimal templates.
-Since the Minimal TemplateVMs are *minimal*, they are not configured for passwordless root by default.
+Since the Minimal templates are *minimal*, they are not configured for passwordless root by default.
 To update or install packages, execute the following command in dom0 (where `X` is your distro and version number):

 ```
 [user@dom0 ~]$ qvm-run -u root X-minimal xterm
 ```

-This opens a root terminal in the Minimal TemplateVM, from which you can use execute root commands without `sudo`.
+This opens a root terminal in the Minimal template, from which you can use execute root commands without `sudo`.
 You will have to do this every time if you choose not to enable passwordless root.

-If you want to be able to use `sudo` inside a Minimal TemplateVM (or app qubes based on a Minimal TemplateVM), open a root terminal as just instructed, then install the `qubes-core-agent-passwordless-root` package.
+If you want to be able to use `sudo` inside a Minimal template (or app qubes based on a Minimal template), open a root terminal as just instructed, then install the `qubes-core-agent-passwordless-root` package.

-Optionally, verify that passwordless root now works by opening a normal (non-root) xterm window in the Minimal TemplateVM, then issue the command `sudo -l`.
+Optionally, verify that passwordless root now works by opening a normal (non-root) xterm window in the Minimal template, then issue the command `sudo -l`.
 This should give you output that includes the `NOPASSWD` keyword.

 ## Customization